Maurogik/SCEngine/README.md

 A 3D engine I am currently working on.

-This is hstill a Work In Progress.
+This is still a Work In Progress.